Bible Money Matters

 Things like overspending on Christmas, getting a new cell phone every year, or going out to lunch every day at work.
 These things are culturally acceptable, even among some circles of the personal finance niche, these are no big deal, but these small things can still really hurt your financial situation especially because they can open the door to bigger problems.

-I have experienced all of these small financial sins, and really enjoy them to tell you the truth.
-These are some of my favorite financial sins, but in order to achieve financial freedom, even these small financial sins have to be avoided.
+I have experienced all of these small financial sins, and enjoy them to tell you the truth.
+These are some of my favorite financial sins, but to achieve financial freedom, even these small financial sins have to be avoided.

 Do you have a favorite financial sin?
 Are you willing to give it up to achieve your financial goals?